ibm-cloud-docs/power-iaas/use-case-dev.md

 {: #use-case-dev-solutions}

 * {{site.data.keyword.powerSysFull}}
-* Direct Link Connect for optional connectivity into full {{site.data.keyword.cloud_notm}} or from on-premises environment
+* Direct Link Connect for optional connectivity into full {{site.data.keyword.cloud_notm}} or from  an on-premises environment
 * VPN and Direct Link Dedicated for on-premises connectivity
 * Cloud Object Storage for optional backup and custom image hosting or migration